vincemansel/ios-trello/README.md

  * (If you are not linking against the static library, you will also need to fix some fix some imports: i.e. change <ytoolkit/ydefines.h> to "ydefines.h")

 ## Demo Configuration

+The included Xcode Project is an iPad app that exercises the Trello API.

 1. Under Project > ios-trello > Linking > Other Linker Flags,
 Double-Click then click + to set flags